• Updated on Nov 18, 2024

 • Post By Biplop Neupane

 When we ask people which is the highest mountain in the world, they will easily answer that it's Mount Everest however, when we ask in which country it is located, many people will have a hard time answering because they don't know the country's name, Nepal, nor where it is located.
-Though considered small this captivating country has great things to offer to travelers all around the world being rich in culture, tradition, history, and natural beauty, especially its high Himalayas.
+Though considered small, this captivating country has great things to offer travelers worldwide, being rich in culture, tradition, history, and natural beauty, especially its high Himalayas.
+Things like the only country with the living goddess, the shape of its National flag, the birthplace of Gautam Buddha, and its unique culture make our country Nepal one of a kind that travelers do not want to miss.

 So, whether you are an adventurer, historian, or spiritual seeker Nepal will have something extraordinary for you to visit.